juanbric/homepage/index.md

 _April 2022 - Present (Amsterdam, The Netherlands)_

+- Conceptualized first web3 marketplace enabling the creation and trading of literary NFTs
+- Successfully positioned the company as a leading platform for the creation of literary NFTs
+- Planning and execution of a unique business and reward model – incentivising early support of literary pieces
+- Created presence on multiple media for effective exposure to target audience
+- Built and managed a team of 10+ employees - recruiting, formulating staffing plan, employee benefits, and policies
+- Streamlined product management, implemented quality control measures, and trained front-office team to deliver good business development and customer experience
+- Increased brand awareness and sales through multiple marketing strategies (regular promotions, personalised offerings, remarketing, and uniform communications) on multiple channels (website, social media, newsletter)
+- Defined processes and metrics to monitor team efficiency and sales
+- Successfully drove pre-seed funding round

+Skill:
+- Blockchain start-up, business ideation and ownership, product management, team creation and management, alliance formation, marketing, operations management, project delivery, business development, account management, social media management.

 **Talent Acquisition Consultant - Ethos BeathChapman**

 _May 2021 - April 2022 (Amsterdam, The Netherlands)_